glouppe/info8006-introduction-to-ai/python-tutorial/README.md

 We recommend you to install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 It allows you to manage many environments, with distinct Python versions and dependencies.

 For Windows users, Miniconda comes with the *Anaconda prompt* that will be used as a terminal to execute Python code.

+> On Windows, you cannot install Miniconda if you have accents in your username.
+In that case, you either have to install Miniconda for all users or create a new user without accents.

 ### Unix & OS X basics
 When you open a terminal window, you’re placed at a command prompt: